ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 will launch a standalone node and in the next command block I will show you how to launch a whole cluster of nodes that are suitable for larger-scale analysis.

-Assuming you are still logged into you launcher node above you will do the following to setup a computational node.
+Assuming you are still logged into your launcher node above, you will do the following to setup a computational node.
 The steps below assume you are working in the Bindle directory: